Forcing creativity and ideas to spring forth is difficult, if not painful.

 Luckily, there are lots of techniques for brainstorming that you can use to turn brainstorming into a process that can be repeated over and over no matter what question you’re faced with.
 And it’s flexible: you can do it alone, in small or large groups, through visuals, or in writing.

-Some brainstorming techniques lend themselves more readily to different scenarios and are more effective depending on who you’re brainstorming with, what your brainstorming about, and when you’re brainstorming session takes place.
+Some brainstorming techniques lend themselves more readily to different scenarios and are more effective depending on who you’re brainstorming with, what your brainstorming about, and when your brainstorming session takes place.

-So, whether you’re an idea producing machine needing guidance or someone who struggles to come up with solutions, these techniques will help you.
-Here we go!
+So, whether you’re an idea-producing machine or someone who struggles to come up with new ideas, these techniques will help you improve your output.

 Before you start your brainstorming session, consider the following tips to increase your efficiency and effectiveness:

 When you brainstorm, don’t worry about how you will create or effectuate the ideas you come up with.
 It’s more important to be open to all possibilities at this stage; you don’t want to disregard an idea that sounds crazy or impractical too early.
 You never know what might end up being a smart solution once you have more information at later stages of the project.

 Choose the setting with care

 Whether or not you’re brainstorming on your own, your environment will impact your output.
 Does it make sense to sit outside, go for a walk, utilize a space that has comfortable seating, or settle into your favorite room where you have peace and quiet?
 Ideas come differently to different people, so take into account where you generate your best ideas.